adarsh206/Job-Portal/README.md

 # Description:

 1. This is job portal application where you can find and post job according to your choice.
-2. Good navigation section is there where you can go to different section of the app like post a job, salary estimate, home etc.
+2. Good navigation section is there where you can go to different section of the app like Home, Post a job, salary estimate, My Job etc.
 3. There is 3 section in the home page like fiter section where you can filter your job based on different requirement, available job and connection to people and admin of the site.
 4. You can filter you job based on location, salary, experience level, technology, job type and many more.
 5. You can scroll to down to see all the jobs in the page.